sagemathinc/cocalc-doc/source/slides.rst

 A slides presentation is any CoCalc file with the extension ".slides".
 CoCalc slides let you use all the same tools as from the whiteboard: text, notes, freehand drawing, Jupyter code cells, mind maps, icons, and frames.
 Of course, text is editable in both markdown and rich text modes, with full latex formula and code block support.

+Here are the CoCalc feature announcements:

+* presentation mode: `ANN: Presentation mode for slideshows <https://github.com/sagemathinc/cocalc/discussions/6475>`_.

-Here's the CoCalc feature announcement and discussion: `ANN: CoCalc Slides -- create slides in CoCalc for presentations, with Jupyter code and latex math <https://github.com/sagemathinc/cocalc/discussions/6420>`_.
+* original announcement: `ANN: CoCalc Slides -- create slides in CoCalc for presentations, with Jupyter code and latex math <https://github.com/sagemathinc/cocalc/discussions/6420>`_.

 .. figure:: img/slides/slides.png
     :width: 100%